||Abyan and Hadramout governorates

 ||Click here to download

-The crisis in Yemen demonstrates how chronic developmental issues compound and exacerbate humanitarian needs, particularly in situations where institutions are too weak to respond effectively.
-The severe impact on sectors like agriculture and fishers, responsible for the major workforce, demonstrates that both humanitarian and developmental issues need to be handled simultaneously.
+Yemen's crisis demonstrates how chronic developmental issues compound and exacerbate humanitarian needs, particularly in situations where institutions are too weak to respond effectively.
+The severe impact on sectors like agriculture and fisheries, which are responsible for the majority of Yemen's workforce, demonstrates that both humanitarian and developmental issues need to be handled simultaneously.

 The project's overall objective is to strengthen the resilience of the Yemeni community to cope with the effects of the current unrest and enable those whose livelihoods were severely disrupted to recover and rebuild their lives.